carlesespunya/README/README.md

 <h1 align="center">Hi 👋, I'm Carles Espuña</h1>
-<h3 align="center">Dedicated web developer seeking a challenge to apply my experience and knowledge.
+<h3 align="center">Dedicated software developer seeking a challenge to apply my experience and knowledge.
 Looking for opportunities to learn, develop, and progress my career</h3>

 📫 How to reach me: **carlespuna@gmail.com**